annie0sc/gdp-happy-health/Design_UI_and_Themes/README.md

 # Web Accessibility
 - Web Accessibility ensures that websites, tools and technologies are planned and built so that they can be accessed by individuals.
 - More specifically, people can perceive, understand, navigate, and interact with the Web and contribute to the Web.
+- People who use cell phones, smart watches , smart TVs and other small screen computers, with various input types can access the app.

 # Time, Cost and Schedule Management